 Harry put the letter away in his pocket and smiled.
 He had forgotten that he was to write to Dudley.
 At least if anything important occurred, he knew that Dudley could reach him using Lavender’s owl.
 He wondered how often she wrote to Maria.

 His thoughts were interrupted when the Headmaster stood to make an announcement and silence fell over the entire hall.
-Everyone watched as, curiously, Professor McGonagall emerged from the anti-chamber behind the staff table once again carrying an old wooden stool bearing the worn and tattered sorting hat.
-A hushed whisper raced around the hall as all of students discussed what they were seeing.
+Everyone watched as, curiously, Professor McGonagall emerged from the antechamber behind the staff table once again carrying an old wooden stool bearing the worn and tattered sorting hat.
+A hushed whisper raced around the hall.
 This was new.
 Hogwarts had never received new students after the term had begun, and they were all curious as to why it would now.

-Everyone started to whisper again, this time more loudly than before.
+Everyone began to whisper again, this time more loudly than before.

 The hall doors swung open and the students watched as Hagrid loomed in, looking happier than they had ever seen him.
 He waved over at the Gryffindor table as he passed it, and it was not until he reached the front of the room that everyone noticed there was a small girl walking behind him.
 There were several gasps from the house tables when they saw her.

 She stood quietly next to the staff table, her straight white blonde hair flowing down her back and her chin held high.
 Harry couldn’t help but stare at the young girl as though he had met her before.
 He also noticed several of the other males in the room watching her intently, as though unable to look away.
 He continued to stare until her piercing blue eyes met his and she smiled and waved excitedly at him.
-He waved back at the tiny girl, trying to remember where he knew her from, but was pulled away from his thoughts as the new professor joined the room.
+He waved back at the young girl, trying to recall where they would have met, but was pulled away from his thoughts as the new professor joined the room.

-‘This is Professor Flitwick’s new teaching assistant, and your new professor.
+‘This is Professor Flitwick’s new assistant professor.
 Many of our older students may remember her as one of the tri-wizard tournament champions two years ago.
 A warm hand for Professor Fleur Delacour.’
-Everyone applauded loudly for the young woman in front of them.‘And now we will sort our new student,’ he said before sitting back down.
+Everyone applauded loudly for the young woman in front of them.
+‘And now we will sort our new student,’ he said before sitting back down.

 ‘Delacour, Gabrielle,’ McGonagall said loudly and waited for the young girl to take her seat on the bench.